 When asking if there are any second-hand thrifty items we should avoid, it’s worth remembering that everything in the store was used and donated by previous owners.
 In some cases, people donated the items to charities because they were defective but had too expensive an original price tag to be discarded simply.

 It might have been a failed second-hand shopping experience that caused a Roman consumer 2000 years ago to coin the phrase, cum grano solis (literally, “take it with a grain of salt”).

 If defective or worthless items are for sale, the store’s workers may be unaware of it.
 Such merchandise should be pointed out and set aside.
 Of course, some customers who find an item with a flaw will still offer to buy it with an additional discount.
 It never hurts to ask.

 In general, there are some categories of items that you should approach with caution.

 In a word, no. Thrift retailers receive too many clothing donations to take the time or go to the expense of washing the clothes you see on the racks or in the bins.
 They sell clothes “as is.”
 That said, there is more to know about the mountains of resale fashion you’ll find stocking their shelves.

 First of all, while most donors wash their clothes before they donate them, others don’t.
 When you pick up a piece of apparel you think you might be interested in, smell it.
 You’ll find a hint of detergent to be more encouraging than the scent of body odor, but that doesn’t mean you shouldn’t buy something you think suits you.

 While we’re on the subject, being a worthy apparel donor means making sure clothing items have been cleaned and neatly folded.
-There should be no missing buttons, jammed or torn zippers, stained or torn clothing in your donation.
+There should be no missing buttons, jammed or torn zippers, or stained or torn clothing in your donation.

 Finally, specialty shops that create logo ware and athletic apparel often experience overruns.
-These companies will donate name brand sporting apparel to local thrift shops for tax write-offs and as a free form of advertising.
+These companies will donate name-brand sporting apparel to local thrift shops for tax write-offs and as a free form of advertising.